Eating-simulator/Eating-simulator.github.io/README.md

 Rules: NO GOING INTO CONSOLE OR INSPECT ELEMENT UNLESS YOU ARE A DEV AND ARE FIXING/MAKING SOMETHING.

-Current status: making the castle
+Current status: making the scroll